Zach McKinstry Player Props: Tigers vs. Orioles

-After hitting .321 with two doubles, two home runs, two walks and three RBI in his past 10 games, Zach McKinstry and the Detroit Tigers face the Baltimore Orioles (who will hand the ball to Grayson Rodriguez) at 6:40 PM ET on Friday.
+The Detroit Tigers, including Zach McKinstry (batting .321 in his past 10 games, with two doubles, two home runs, two walks and three RBI), battle starter Dean Kremer and the Baltimore Orioles at Comerica Park, Saturday at 12:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-3) against the Orioles.
+He racked up two hits (going 2-for-3) in his most recent game against the Orioles.

 Zach McKinstry Game Info & Props vs. the Orioles